 Artist Biography

-Ioana Tămaş was born in 1988, in Cluj in Romania.
-It was soon discovered by her teachers at school, that she was very passionate about drawing and it was suggested she should attend art school.
-She started her study in the Art College in the same city, age fourteen.
-In the first year, when she tried out the available departments, she chose to specialise in ceramics.
+Ioana Tămaş was born in 1988, in Cluj, Romania.
+Here she started her study in ceramics, at the Art College, age fourteen.
 After college she studied at the University of Art and Design, Cluj, where she received her Bachelors and Master's Degrees in ceramics.
 During her study she undertook two internships abroad, one in Belgium, Liege and one in Turkey, Eskisehir.
-This helped her broaden her perspective in art and secured her future as an artist.
-She discovered that her personal experiences have an interesting influence on her work.
-When she graduated from the University of Arts, Cluj, she moved to The Netherlands.
-There, she found a very good studio where she could work and develop her skills as an artist and where she found her mentor for the following years.
+This helped her broaden her perspective in art and her future as an artist.
+When she graduated from the University of Arts, Cluj, she moved to Eindhoven, The Netherlands.
+There she worked in a shared studio open for artists, focusing on developing her work and sharing her experience as ceramic artist.
+Since 2022 she opened her own studio where she is further experimenting and developing her art.
+Creating work for exhibitions and art events in the country and abroad.

 Artist Statement